nicholaslum444/cs2102project/README.md

 When committing code, ensure that sensitive data is not committed as well.
 Always check that the `database.php` file is NOT in the repository.
 If sensitive data is leaked, change passwords immediately.

-**2. Schema and Seed Data**
+## 2. Schema and Seed Data

 The database schema and seed data are stored in the `sql` directory in the repository root.

 This is how to set the schema in `schema.sql`.

-1. Visit localhost/phppgadmin and log in to pgadmin
+1. Visit your local phppgadmin and log in to pgadmin
 2. Top left corner of the page, click on "SQL"
 3. SQL input window will pop up
 4. Top left corner of the window, select database "nusmaids"